Yokosuka MXY-7 Ohka: Design and development

 The Ohka K-1 was an unpowered trainer version with water ballast instead of warhead and engines, that was used to provide pilots with handling experience.
 Unlike the combat aircraft, it was also fitted with flaps and a landing skid.
 The water ballast was dumped before landing but it remained a challenging aircraft to fly, with a landing speed of 130 mph.
 Forty-five were built by Dai-Ichi Kaigun Koku Gijitsusho.

-The Model 22 was designed to overcome the short standoff distance problem by using a Campini-type motorjet engine, the Ishikawajima Tsu-11.
+The Model 22 was designed to overcome the short standoff distance problem by using a Campini-type motorjet engine, the Ishikawajima Tsu-11, giving a level speed of only 276 mph at 4000 m but extending the range to 81 mi.
 This engine was successfully tested, and 50 Model 22 Ohkas were built at Yokosuka to accept this engine.
 The Model 22 was to be launched by the more agile Yokosuka P1Y3 Ginga "Frances" bomber, necessitating a shorter wing span and much smaller 600 kg warhead.
 The first flight of a Model 22 Ohka took place in June 1945; none appear to have been used operationally, and only approximately 20 of the experimental Tsu-11 engines are known to have been produced.

 The Model 33 was a larger version of the Model 22 powered by an Ishikawajima Ne-20 turbojet with an 800 kg warhead.
-The mothership was to be the Nakajima G8N Renzan.
-The Model 33 was cancelled due to the likelihood that the Renzan would not be available.
+The launch aircraft was to be the Nakajima G8N Renzan, but the Model 33 was cancelled due to the likelihood that the Renzan would not be available.

-Other unbuilt planned variants were the Model 43A with folding wings, to be launched from submarines, and the Model 43B, a catapult/rocket assisted version, also with folding wings so that it could be hidden in caves.
+Other unbuilt planned variants were the Model 43A with folding wings, to be launched from submarines, and the Model 43B, a catapult/rocket-assisted version, also with folding wings so that it could be hidden in caves.
 A trainer version was also under development for this version, the two-seat Model 43 K-1 Kai Wakazakura (Young Cherry), fitted with a single rocket motor.
 In place of the warhead, a second seat was installed for the student pilot.
 Two of this version were built.
 Finally, the Model 53 would also use the Ne-20 turbojet, but was to be towed like a glider and released near its target.